utra-robosoccer/soccerbot/CONTRIBUTING.md

 ### Naming rules

 0. Function and variable names must be descriptive.
-1. PROPOSED: Common shortenings of words are permitted, as long as they are used consistently (e.g. "pos" for "position", "num" for "number").
+1. Common shortenings of words are permitted, as long as they are used consistently (e.g. "pos" for "position", "num" for "number").
 Well-known abbreviations (in the context of this project) may also be used, e.g. "IT" for interrupt, "DMA" for Direct Memory Access, UDP for User Datagram Protocol.
 2. Never begin the name of anything with an underscore.
 Such identifiers are generally reserved, and we don't want to risk collision.
-3. A name should only be all caps when it is for a constant or macro.
-The exception is for when the name is very short and rule 0 is satisfied better by having all caps.
+3. Only constants or macros may be all caps.
+An exception is when the name of a variable or function satisfies rule 0 better when all caps (e.g. a well-understood acronym).

-    robert: what would an example of an exception to 3 look like?

 4. If you read the name of a bool out loud, it should essentially sound like a claim.
 For example:

     ```C++
-    bool isInitialized = mySpecialFunction();
+    bool is_initialized = mySpecialFunction();
+    if (!is_initialized)
-    if(!isInitialized) {
+    {
         return;
     }
     ```